mkmacho/qualitative-interviews/README.md

-# Code for "Conducting Qualitative Interviews with AI"
+# Conducting Qualitative Interviews with AI

 This codebase allows you to conduct qualitative interviews with human subjects by delegating the task of interviewing to an AI-interviewer.
 We support three options of running the application:
 1. Running the application locally on your own machine for testing and development.